AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/ModifyInstanceAttribute.md

 -   Modify user data \(`UserData`\):
     -   The ECS instance must be in the **Stopped** \(`Stopped`\) state.
     -   The instance must meet the limits of user data.
 For more information, see [Prepare user data](~~49121~~).
--   Change the security group \(`SecurityGroupIds.N`\):
+-   Change the security groups \(`SecurityGroupIds.N`\):
     -   You can switch an ECS instance to a security group of a different type.

         If you want to switch an ECS instance to a security group of a different type, you must understand the differences between the rule configurations of the two security group types to avoid impacts on the instance network.

-    -   The security groups of instances in the classic network cannot be changed.
+    -   The security groups of classic network-type instances cannot be changed.

         For more information, see the description of the `SecurityGroupIds.N` parameter.

 -   Modify the queue number of the primary elastic network interface \(ENI\) \(`NetworkInterfaceQueueNumber`\):
     -   The instance must be in the Stopped \(`Stopped`\) state.
     -   The new queue number cannot exceed the maximum queue number of one ENI allowed for the instance type.
-    -   The total queue number of all ENIs on the instance cannot exceed the queue quota allowed for the instance type.
+    -   The total number of queues for all ENIs bound to the instance cannot exceed the queue quota allowed for the instance type.
 To obtain the maximum queue number of one ENI and queue quota allowed for an instance type, you can call the [DescribeInstanceTypes](~~25620~~) operation to query the `MaximumQueueNumberPerEni` and `TotalEniQueueQuantity` fields.
     -   If you set this parameter to -1, the value is reset to the default queue number of the primary ENI allowed for the instance type.
 To obtain the default queue number of the primary ENI allowed for an instance type, you can call the [DescribeInstanceTypes](~~25620~~) operation to query the `PrimaryEniQueueNumber` field.

 ## Debugging